Contour Cutting with Laser Point 2 and SC series

 - At this point, we will turn on the laser.
 Press the “ENTER” button with “LOCAL” highlighted and then press the “SELECT” button a few times until “ON” is highlighted and then press “ENTER”.
 The laser should then turn on.
 If it does not, then you have a defective laser or a broken connection on the laser component.

 - After the laser is turned on, you will still be in the offline mode so you will be able to use the arrow keys to move the carriage and feed rollers.
-Move the laser so it is lined up with registration mark 3 as true as possible.
+Move the laser so it is about an inch down and and inch to the right of registration mark 3.
 Press the “SELECT” key a few times until “CURRENT” is highlighted and then press “ENTER”.
 The screen should now say “LOCAL TEST COPY”.

 - Return to your computer and then press “Next” in the print and cut menu.
 The machine should move so that the laser is close to registration mark 1.
 Use the keyboard on the computer to adjust the machine so the laser is exactly on registration mark 1.
 You can hold down the CTRL key on the keyboard to move the laser in smaller increments.
 Then hit “Next”.